ibm-cloud-docs/event-notifications/en-destination-email-custom-domain-status.md

 {: caption="Table 1.
 Common SMTP Error Codes for Bounced Emails" caption-side="top"}

 To understand the reason for the bounce, refer to the table and take appropriate action, such as updating recipient email addresses or resolving issues with the recipient's mailbox.

+### Maximal duration of mail in the queue
+After 1 day from submission, emails will no longer be attempted for delivery.
+Please refer to the email status logs and contact the email administrator of the recipient email address for further assistance.